MileHacker Logo

 Off-the-Beaten-Path & Local Favorites

-• Fish Haul Beach Park (North End): A quieter, natural beach experience with marsh views and birdwatching, not typically for swimming.
+• Fish Haul Beach Park (North End): A quieter, natural beach experience with marsh views and birdwatching, not generally for swimming.

 • Port Royal Sound Foundation Maritime Center: Just off the island, focusing on local ecology with aquariums.

-• Mitchelville Freedom Park: A poignant walk through the former town site, often less explored by general tourists.
+• Mitchelville Freedom Park: AN emotional walk through the former town site, often less explored by general tourists.

 Emerging & Unique Photo Opportunities